Information for Dependents and Families

 Employment Opportunities for Dependents

-The spouse of an F-1 student who is in F-2 status is not permitted to study or work.
+The spouse of an F-1 student who is in F-2 status is not permitted to work.
 Any F-2 spouse who desires to work or is offered employment (wages or other benefits in exchange for personal or professional services) must contact an immigration attorney or the employer’s human resources officer to explore possible immigration options for which the F-2 may be eligible.

 Health Insurance for Dependents